gustav-m/threee_billion_notes/README.md

 # threee_biliion_notes - Generative Music written in Java

-  * A small piece of program that plays totally differnt song each time, based on the randomness of Java's Math.randon() function and sets of tonal unit that I considered would sound beautiful in randomness.
+  * A small piece of program that plays totally differnt tune each time, based on the randomness of Java's Math.random() function and sets of tonal unit that I considered would sound beautiful in randomness.
   * This program only uses java's built-in sound library and some formula to generate sounds and has no dependency against any external libralies or external sound files.

 ## Prerequisites